 If you are thinking about covering yourself and/or your dependents under two plans, be sure you find out how the two plans will coordinate benefits.
 Your Patriot coverage will always be primary for you as an employee, but Patriot coverage may not necessarily be primary for your children if they are also covered under your spouse's plan.
 Before making a decision about coverage, you'll want to find out which plan pays first for each dependent and how much the secondary plan pays.
-For more information, consult the Coordination of Benefits section of your medical summary plan description.

 Changing Your Medical Coverage